-One CPA tells of a longtime 30-something male client, who casually quipped as they were saying their goodbyes, “Oh, I meant to tell you we had a baby last fall.”
-Between the personal exemption for each child, plus a $1,000 tax credit, that oversight could have cost him $1,950.
+One CPA tells of a longtime 30-something male client, who casually quipped as they were saying their goodbyes, “Oh, I meant to tell you … we had a baby last fall.”
+With various tax credits for parents with dependent children, that oversight could have costed him thousands of dollars.
 Be sure to tell your tax preparer about any major life changes such as buying a house, a job change, a new baby or a divorce.

 If your tax pro suggests you allow for more withholding or estimated payments, do it.
-You’re better off paying the extra quarterly taxes than hoarding your money in a bank account, because you’ll earn less than 1% in interest, but the IRS will charge you a 3.4% penalty if you underpay.
+You’re better off paying the extra quarterly taxes than hoarding your money in a bank account because you’ll earn less than 1% in interest, but the IRS will charge you a 3% penalty if you underpay.

-… not to shortchange myself on charitable donations.
+4. I will not shortchange myself on charitable donations.

 Raise your hand if you take boxes of items to Goodwill or Salvation Army, grab a blank receipt and then stash it somewhere.
 Instead, make a list and assign a value to all non-cash items you donate to charity.
 One woman donated so many women’s business suits they filled a mini-van.
 Convinced the IRS might not believe her generosity, she photographed the stuffed van as proof.

-You can deduct 53.5 cents per mile driven for business purposes in 2017, provided you maintain a mileage log.
-Sure you can go back to your calendar at year’s end and figure out where you went each business day, but filling out a log as you go will save you time and sanity.
-Consider using a smartphone app such as Milog or Mileage Log+.
+You can deduct 56 cents per mile driven for business purposes in 2021, provided you maintain a mileage log.
+Sure, you can go back to your calendar at year’s end and figure out where you went each business day, but filling out a log as you go will save you time and sanity.
+Consider using a smartphone app such as MileIQ or TripLog.

 Similarly don’t pull money out of your retirement plan before age 59 1/2.
 There’s the tale of a woman who paid for a wedding with her credit card, but to pay off the debt, drew money out of her IRA.
 Not only was she subject to a 10% penalty, but the withdrawal was taxed as ordinary income.
 It would have been smarter to take a home equity loan, which is low interest and tax deductible.

-A self-employed e-commerce marking consultant, could have saved herself $1,500 to $2,000 this year had she formed her business as an S-Corp instead of a LLC.
-Trying to save a few bucks, she prepared her own tax returns in 2012.
-She wasted a ton of time.
-When she met with an accountant, she learned she could have also saved a ton of money because she didn’t ask more questions about business structure.
+A self-employed e-commerce marking consultant reported that she could have saved herself $1,500 to $2,000 the year she started her business had she formed her business as an S-Corp instead of a LLC.
+Trying to save a few bucks, she prepared her own tax returns and wasted a ton of time trying to figure everything out.
+When she finally met with an accountant, she learned she could have also saved a ton of money because she didn’t ask more questions about business structure.